Sagar-Nepali-0/PSP-Assignment/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability within this project, please send an email to the author at sagar.nepali1100@gmail.com.
+If you discover a security vulnerability within this project, please send an email to sagarnepali1100@gmail.com.
 All security vulnerabilities will be promptly addressed.

 ## Security Best Practices

-- Keep your dependencies up to date to avoid known vulnerabilities.
+- Keep your dependencies up to date to mitigate known vulnerabilities.
-- Use virtual environments to manage dependencies and isolate project environments.
+- Use virtual environments to isolate project dependencies.
-- Regularly review your code for security issues, such as input validation and error handling.
+- Regularly review and audit your code for security issues.
+- Avoid hardcoding sensitive information (e.g., API keys, passwords) in your code.
+Use environment variables instead.

 ## Security Measures